Richard-Burd/front-end-portfolio-project/README.md

 Although this single page application does not attempt to answer most of these questions above, it gives the decision-maker a visual map of pallets on hand for when they do.&nbsp;  Most of these decision makers currently use Microsoft Excel spreadsheets which make visualization of the variables difficult.&nbsp;  Additionally, this app is setup to be expanded down the road into something that could begin to prioritize pallets more thoroughly and start to answer more, if not all, the above questions.

 ## Some notes on Javascript Functions and Document Object Model Manipulation
 One of the most frustrating aspects of this module (14) in the Flatiron curriculum was the total lack of any framework around Document Object Model (DOM) manipulation.&nbsp;  The adding & removing of DOM elements seemed to exist in a vacuum with no rhyme or reason to it.&nbsp;  This is either how things are done in the real world, or I assume there is some framework that solves this problem which I have not yet encountered.
-Either way, I came up with my own system of adding & deleting DOM elements that I'll just call the **builder-method.**  Let's look at the code for generating a single pallet in the DOM:
+Either way, I came up with my own system of adding & deleting DOM elements that I'll just call the **builder-method.**  Let's look at the code in *./front-end/src/index.js* for generating a single pallet in the DOM:
 ```javascript
 function createPallet(storageAreaID, palletId, palletName, timeScale, weightScale, firstItem, secondItem, thirdItem, weight, hazmat ){